 - Grain free choc chip saltana cookies

-We cannot wait to hear from you if you try this recipe- we just love this Vegan chocolate chunk banana loaf with tahini and we hope you do too, and as always we love feedback, reviews or comments below.
+We cannot wait to hear from you if you try this recipe- we just love this tahini banana bread so much and we hope you do too, and as always we love feedback, reviews or comments below.

-This Vegan chocolate chunk banana loaf with tahini is the perfect banana bread!
+This tahini banana bread is the perfect banana bread!
 It is the perfect mix of sweet, comforting, chewy, spiced, nutty and moist and can be made with or with our refined sugar.
 Best baked on a cold morning and enjoyed with a cup of tea and a good book.

 312g (1 1/4 cups) ripe banana, mashed